blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_02.md

 7. [Python For Chemistry in 21 Minutes](http://felix.unife.it/Didattica/Articoli/17518-OBoyle.pdf)
      - A slide deck justifying and introducing the use of Python for chemists.
 9. [Python in Chemistry blog](https://pythoninchemistry.org/)
-     - This is a collection of articles on using Python in chemistry research and eduaction.
+     - This is a collection of articles on using Python in chemistry research and education.
 10. [The Good Research Code Handbook](https://goodresearch.dev/index.html)
      - this is an online textbook in wfitkng good code for research.
 It's mostly about good habits.
 11. [ChemPy](https://pypi.org/project/chempy/)